Freiling87/CCU/CCU/Scratchpad.md

   - Gives credit to author
   - Helps identify gamebreaking chunks, allowing you to not use the chunk pack or notify their author.

-#	T	Promo Campaign - Shadowrun
+#	T	Promo Campaign - Shadowrun-but-not-really
 ##		T	Player Character
 "The Fixer," an old man who's not quite as tough as he used to be.
 But he has a lot of connections in the criminal world and knows how to put together a team.
 So this will direct the player to use a hiring-based playstyle.
 ##		T	Home base